+There are two types of voted property tax levies: levy lid lifts and excess levies.
 A remaining piece of the financial strategy is the option to present property tax options such as a levy lid increase to the Redmond voters.
+Levy lid lifts can be used to fund operations or capital projects, and they have a simple majority voter approval requirement.
+Excess levies are used to pay the debt service (principal and interest) on unlimited tax general obligation (UTGO) bonds, which have been issued to fund one or more capital projects.
+They have a 60 percent voter approval requirement.
 Additional options include providing voters with questions regarding use of property taxes to support specific capital improvements (i.e. tax supported bond proposals) or operating programs.

-Council placed a general levy lid increase before the voters in 2007 which was effective in 2008.
-The voters approved increases in the levy in the amount of \$5 million for improvements in fire, police and parks maintenance services.
-Additionally, council placed two different six-year, limited term property tax initiatives before the voters in the amount of \$.35 per \$1,000 of assessed value on the August 2015 ballot.
-The measure would have provided for safety and park improvements.
+City Council placed a general-levy lid liftinerease before the voterson the ballot in November 2007, which was approved by voters, taking effective in 2008.
+The voters approved increases in the levy in was for the amount of \$5.4.46 million for in improvements in to fire, police and parks maintenance services.
+In August 2015, Additionally, council City Council placed two different six-year, limited term property tax initiatives before the voterson the ballot in the amounting ofto \$.35 per \$1,000 of assessed value. on the August 2015 ballot.
+The Both measures, which would have provided for safety and park improvements, failed.
 The 2015 measures both fell short of the needed votes to pass.